robert17/iotf-rtd/docs/applications/libraries/java.rst

     myClient.setEventCallback(new MyEventCallback());
     myClient.subscribeToApplicationStatus();

 Overloaded method is available to control the status subscription to a particular application.
-The processApplicationStatus() method is called whenever any application is connected or disconnected from Internet of Things Foundation that matches the criteria.
+The processApplicationStatus() method is called whenever any application is connected or disconnected from IoT Platform that matches the criteria.

 ----